 The art critic and historian Simon Schama wrote about McVeigh's film 'Birth': Origins at the end of life "The result is an extraordinary poignant, and profound exercise in exposing a piece of the human condition that can escape us, imprisoned as we are in the trivial imperatives of daily life.The voices are each distinctive but all have a kind of poetic power to their utterances.
 The film is at once simple and complex, delicate and rugged; quick and steady; a finely concentrated work of real art."

-McVeigh's research at University of the Arts, London (LCF) Human Fabric looks at the human being as a vessel and carrier of stories and memories and through site specific projects, alludes to the layering of time and collective memory.
+McVeigh's research at University of the Arts, London (LCF) Human Fabric looks at the human being as a vessel and carrier of stories and memories and through site specific projects, alludes to the layering of time and the echoes of human history.

 Selected Solo Exhibitions: Elegy to Nature, Eykyn Maclean Gallery, New York (2018), 6671 Days, Nirox Foundation, South Africa (2016); Contours, Hazard Gallery, Johannesburg, South Africa (2016); 'Birth': Origins at the end of life, Kurashiki University of Science and the Arts, Japan (2015); Language of Memory, Summerhall, Edinburgh (2015-16); Invisible Companion, Kettle's Yard, Cambridge (2015); Into the Void, House of St Barnabas, London (2013); Hunting Song, Gervasuti Foundation, 55th Venice Biennale (2013); New Ink Paintings, Michael Goedhuis, London (2015); Archaeology of Memory, Nirox Projects, Johannesburg (2011) and SMAC gallery, Cape Town (2011); Dialogue, David Krut Projects, New York (2010/11); New Work, A Foundation, London (2009).